Diocese of Chuncheon

-The Diocese of Chunchon (also romanized Chuncheon and Ch’unch’on, Dioecesis Chuncheonensis) is a diocese of the Latin Church of the Roman Catholic Church in South Korea.
+The Diocese of Chunchon (also romanized Chuncheon and Ch’unch’on, Dioecesis Chuncheonensis) is a Latin Catholic diocese of the Catholic Church in South Korea.
 A suffragan in the ecclesiastical province of the Metropolitan Archdiocese of Seoul, it has ecclesiastic authority over the administrative province of Gangwon-do.

 Its cathedral episcopal see mother church is Jungnim-dong Cathedral in Chuncheon.

 History

 The jurisdiction was erected on April 25, 1939 as a missionary pre-diocesan jurisdiction on territory split off from the Apostolic Vicariate of Seoul under the name Apostolic Prefecture of Shunsen, the city's name during the period of Japanese rule of Korea.

 It was renamed the Apostolic Prefecture of Chunchon on July 16, 1950 and made an Apostolic vicariate on September 20, 1955.

 It was elevated to diocesan status on March 10, 1962.